Estate Planning

 A living will avoids such situations as the Terri Schiavo case, where family members have different, strongly-felt desires about the type of care that should be offered, while the wishes of the person in question are unknown.
 The last thing you want is for family members to be pitted against each other, when they should be offering each other support at this traumatic time.

-Medical power of attorney, also known as a health care proxy, is slightly different from a living will, as it covers your medical decisions in all cases when you are incapacitated, not just when you are terminally ill.
+Medical power of attorney, also known as a health care proxy, is different from a living will.
+It covers your medical decisions in all cases when you are incapacitated, not just when you are terminally ill.
 For example, you may be in a temporary or medically-induced coma after a car accident, but be expected to recover.
 A living will would not cover this instance, but a health care proxy will be able to make medical decisions during this time.
 If you do not have strong feelings about what would happen if you become terminally incapacitated, you can assign medical power of attorney only, in which case this person will make decisions in all instances when you are incapacitated, whether or not it is terminal.

 Trusts